Ask any entrepreneur. We don’t measure time in weeks or months but from deadline to deadline, launch to launch, and failure to failure.

-Kevin Eschleman, an assistant professor of psychology at San Francisco State University, whose research showed that people who are more engaged in creative activities often scored 15-30% higher on performance rankings than people who were less engaged: “We found that in general, the more you engage in creative activities, the better you'll do at work.”
+Kevin Eschleman, an assistant professor of psychology at San Francisco State University, showed that people who are more engaged in creative activities often scored 15-30% higher on performance rankings than people who were less engaged: “We found that in general, the more you engage in creative activities, the better you'll do at work.”

 Remember to Make Time For Self-Care

-In other words, I do all of the things that the prevailing start-up culture tries to squeeze out of my life.
-And as a result, I'm far more productive in the business of building and investing in companies.”
+I do all of the things that the prevailing start-up culture tries to squeeze out of my life.
+And as a result, I’m far more productive in the business of building and investing in companies.

-You might find it hard to justify spending an hour at the gym, or twenty minutes a day meditating, or even getting to bed at a reasonable hour.
+You might find it hard to justify spending an hour at the gym, 20 minutes a day meditating, or even getting to bed at a reasonable hour.
 That trepidation is itself a symptom of the problem.
 Which is why picking just one or two of the self-care habits below and making incremental changes is so crucial.

-Get enough sleep.
-For most adults, 7-9 hours is the recommended amount, although your personal needs could be a little more or a little less.
-Sleep is often one of the first things to go during a busy period, but reducing sleep to 4-6 hours a night is shown to have a significant impact on cognitive functioning, which is kind of important if you’re a business owner, no?
+For most adults, 7-9 hours per night is the recommended amount, although your personal needs could be a little more or a little less.
+Sleep is often one of the first things to go during a busy period, but reducing sleep to 4-6 hours a night is shown to have a significant impact on cognitive functioning.

-Meditate.
 Meditating doesn’t have to be a New-Agey experience with crystals and incense; it can be as simple as firing up an app for five or ten minutes in the morning.
 Shopify’s CEO Tobi Lütke swears by Headspace.
-It’s well-documented that meditation is great stress relief (with other benefits, to boot), so there’s no any excuse to not be doing it.

-Exercise.
 Aside from the myriad of health benefits, exercise is yet another way to get relief from stress.
-You can do something as quick and simple as the seven-minute workout, or you can aim to find a fitness activity that’s both healthy and fun.
+You can do something as quick as the seven-minute workout, or you can aim to find a fitness activity that’s both healthy and fun.
 On the app front, there’s Couch to 5k, high-intensity interval and bodyweight trainers like Sworkit and Seven, and yoga apps (here’s a list of free or cheap ones for both platforms).

-Good ergonomics.
-Not necessarily a habit, but since we’re talking about health and entrepreneurs, it’s worth noting: make sure your workspace is setup properly.
-Check out this breakdown at Lifehacker for a guide on optimizing your office.
+Not necessarily a habit, but since we’re talking about health and entrepreneurs, it’s worth noting: make sure your workspace is set up properly.

 Remember, You Are Not Alone